 We’ll send an email to your Square account if it’s necessary to put limits in place or adjust limits already in place.
 You can email Square to ask for more details or check in on how far you have progressed towards your limit – just respond to the original payment limit notice that we sent to your Square account.

 We’ll let you know whenever we make a change to your limits or remove them altogether.
 We periodically review your limits based on your processing history and on documentation that we request from you.
-To proactively request an increase to or removal of your limits, you can respond directly to the original payment limits notice we sent to your Square account.
+To proactively request an increase to or removal of your limits, you can respond directly to the original payment limits notice that we sent to your Square account.
 You can also call us, but please have your customer code handy (you can find it in that same notice).

 We’ll send you update emails when you’ve hit or exceeded 50% and 75% of the total limit for the calendar period, when there are 7 days left in that calendar period.
-You can also respond to the original payment limit notice or call the number above at any time to check in on how far you’ve progressed toward your limit.
+You can also respond to the original payment limit notice or call the number above at any time to check in on how far you’ve progressed towards your limit.

 This varies from account to account, depending on the type and size of your business and the kinds of transactions you process.
 It is possible for an account to have more than one limit restriction at one time.